Figure 1. Location of Cottonwood Creek in Nez Perce County.

 Adult steelhead in spawning condition have been sampled in Cottonwood Creek in the spring (most recently 2009).
 Substrate sampling indicated that the lower Cottonwood Creek contained adequate spawning substrate for adult steelhead.
 The Kucera et. al. (1986) study indicated that sampling areas with good canopy cover and stable streambanks support twice the summer and winter density of fish compared to reaches with poor canopy cover.
 The most recent sampling has been conducted by the Nez Perce Tribe in 2009 as part of their Lower Clearwater Monitoring project.
 Samples collected included juvenile steelhead/rainbow trout immediately downstream of the project area.

 Figure 3.
 Treatment Locations.
-(Click on map for larger view)

 Project construction occurred in August 2011 and included the bank protection of two locations along Cottonwood Creek.
 These locations were also a risk to the public as they were rapidly eroding into Gifford-Ruebens road.
 During the week long construction 330 linear feet of streambank were protected, 63 linear feet of biologs and 51 linear feet of brush mattress were installed along the road.
 In addition 10 rootwads, 3 rock barbs, 238 shrub/tree plantings were placed throughout the site to provide extra bank stability.
 Once the construction was complete 2.5 acres were seeded to guard against erosion and 640 liner feet of fence was replaced.
-Project accomplishments are summarized in the Cottonwood Creek Streambank Restoration Project final report.
+Project accomplishments are summarized in the Cottonwood Creek Streambank Project Monitoring Report - 2012.

 Site one is located 0.40 miles from Highway 12 on Gifford-Reubens Road.
 Before construction began the bank was rapidly eroding into the county road.
 A telephone conduit could also be seen due to the vast erosion on the bank.
 Several practices were installed to protect the bank and prevent future eroding.
 These practices include the installation of root wads, brush mattress, willow bundles, tree plantings and bank stabilization measures.